 In 1971, BOAC introduced the first Boeing 747 services to Australia.

 Qantas introduced Boeing 747 services in the same year.
 Here is a film of the inaugural Boeing 747 flight on BOAC, featuring Harry Secombe no less:

-By 1976, BA operated all Boeing 747 services to five cities in Australia: Adelaide, Brisbane, Melbourne, Perth and Sydney.
+By 1976, BA operated all Boeing 747 services to four cities in Australia: Brisbane, Melbourne, Perth and Sydney.
 However, these still required multiple stops before reaching Australia.
 Only Perth required just two stops.
 Melbourne and Sydney required at least three stops en route.